-This investment will help strengthen the region’s business offer in growth sectors such as life and health sciences, the digital and creative industries and advanced manufacturing.
-It will also support next generation digital capabilities, boost tourism and support the regeneration of our region, underpinned by infrastructure developments and investment in skills to connect people to jobs and services.
+This Deal will strengthen the region’s offer in growth sectors such as life and health sciences, the digital and creative industries, and advanced manufacturing.
+It will support next generation digital capabilities, boost tourism and support the regeneration of our region, underpinned by infrastructure developments and investment in skills to connect people to jobs and services.

 More information can be found at Belfast Region City Deal.